ZeroPass/port-py-server/src/APIservice/unittest/README.md

-This is small test client script which calls PassID APIs: `passID.register`, `passID.login`, `passID.sayHello` on to server with valid passport data (EF.SOD, EF.DG15 and passport signatures).
+This is small test client script which calls Port APIs: `port.register`, `port.login`, `port.sayHello` on to server with valid passport data (EF.SOD, EF.DG15 and passport signatures).

 ### Usage